cristianbuse/VBA-FastDictionary/benchmarking/README.md

 - [VBA-Dictionary](https://github.com/VBA-tools/VBA-Dictionary)
 - [cHashD](https://www.vbforums.com/showthread.php?834515-Simple-and-fast-lightweight-HashList-Class-(no-APIs)) - final version will be used (available as zip) in post [#30](https://www.vbforums.com/showthread.php?834515-Simple-and-fast-lightweight-HashList-Class-(no-APIs)&p=5479053&viewfull=1#post5479053)

 There are other classes listed in the Awesome VBA repo but those are just extensions of ```VBA.Collection``` or ```Scripting.Dictionary``` and so will not be used.
-The [clsTrickHashTable](https://www.vbforums.com/showthread.php?788247-VB6-Hash-table) has a nice assembly enumerator but it's not Mac compatible and is not suitable for VBA7 because of it's reliance on API calls which are slow in VBA7 - this is tested and explained in [this Code Review question](https://codereview.stackexchange.com/questions/270258/evaluate-performance-of-dll-calls-from-vba).
+The [clsTrickHashTable](https://www.vbforums.com/showthread.php?788247-VB6-Hash-table) has a nice assembly enumerator but it's not Mac compatible and is not suitable for VBA7 because of its reliance on API calls which are slow in VBA7 - this is tested and explained in [this Code Review question](https://codereview.stackexchange.com/questions/270258/evaluate-performance-of-dll-calls-from-vba).

 ### Pros and Cons